KostasKoutrou/kostaskoutrou.github.io/_posts/2026-02-02-cyber-range-as-code-intro.md

 #### Preparing packer

-To install Packer, the [official method](https://developer.hashicorp.com/packer/tutorials/docker-get-started/get-started-install-cli) resulted in some errors, and the method describe in this [stackoverflow post](https://stackoverflow.com/questions/75254685/gpg-error-https-apt-releases-hashicorp-com-bionic-inrelease-the-following-si) worked properly, which includes running the following commands and will also be used to install Terraform.
+To install Packer, the [official method](https://developer.hashicorp.com/packer/tutorials/docker-get-started/get-started-install-cli) resulted in some errors, and the method describe in this [stackoverflow post](https://stackoverflow.com/questions/75254685/gpg-error-https-apt-releases-hashicorp-com-bionic-inrelease-the-following-si) worked properly, which includes running the following commands and will be used to install Terraform, too.

 ```bash
 # Source - https://stackoverflow.com/a